korobool/hlll_course/tasks/data_manipulatin.md

 To be able to do this you should:
 * Register a developer access for twitter

+You have to apply, when you're asked for your goals, answer in free form that you're learning and doing research with natural language data and machine learning, this should be enough for getting an approve.
+Do use your own sentences, otherwise they can decline.
-* Register an application for twitter (in twitter application developer dashboard)
+* Register an application for twitter (in twitter application developer account)

+Read detailed info at [Twitter Developer Webpage](https://developer.twitter.com/)

 * Get your personal keys (4 values) to get an access

 ```